vanheeringen-lab/gimmemotifs/docs/reference.rst

 when using the bioconda package.
 AMD, HMS, Improbizer, MotifSampler and DiNAMO are not supported on OSX.

+**Please note:** all these programs include their own license and many are free **for academic or non-commercial** use only.
+For commercial use of any of these programs, please consult the respective author!
+GimmeMotifs itself can be freely used commercially.

 **Motif size**

 The default setting for motif size is ``-a xl``, which searches for motifs